OntoUML/ontouml-models/README.md

 By contributing you are improving the quality of research in the areas of conceptual modeling, ontology engineering, and software design.

-***The OntoUML/UFO Catalog Administration team greatly appreciates your contribution to this project!***
+***We greatly appreciates your contribution to this project!***

-### Contribute by submitting your ontology
+### Contribute by submitting an ontology

-Collaborate with the OntoUML/UFO Catalog is simple, and you can do this by simply sending us the following files:
+The easiest way to contribute to this catalog is to simply send us the following:
 1. your ontology model project;
 2. the model's metadata information; and
 3. the model's associated bibliography (when available).